Scorpions-Robotics/Leonardo-Joystick/README.md

 You can see some other examples for the library at [this repository](https://github.com/MHeironimus/ArduinoJoystickLibrary).

 ## Issues
-If you're facing with any kind of problem while using the code, feel free to open an issue.
+If you're facing with any kind of problem, feel free to open an issue.
 Good luck!